john-itcsolutions/cheirrs/README.md

 In the Project root directory, at the command line type:

+(If you scroll down to "Postscript" below, you will see why we recommend that first you issue:

+`sudo kill -9 $(sudo lsof -t -i:8001)`

+), then:

 `docker-compose up`

 and remember that the clean way to bring the Project back down is: